eclipse-iceoryx/iceoryx/iceoryx_examples/ice_multi_publisher/README.md

     Received: id 1 counter 40
     Waiting for data ...

-The resubscriber application periodically unsubscribes and then subscribes again with a different number of samples which the subscriber can hold.
-It can be seen that no more than this number of samples are received before unsubscribing again.
+The resubscriber application periodically unsubscribes and then subscribes again with a different number of samples which the subscriber can queue up.
+It can be seen that no more than this number of samples are received before unsubscribing again (due to the limited queue size specified upon re-subscription).
 During the time in which it is unsubscribed data is lost, but when it resubscribes there may already be data available which is then displayed.
-Due to asynchronous sending and subscribing, it cannot be guaranteed that data is available immediately on resubscribtion and the data can be new (after resubscribe) or stale (before unsubscribe).
+Due to asynchronous sending and subscribing, it cannot be guaranteed that data is available immediately on re-subscribtion and the data can be new (after resubscribe) or stale (before unsubscribe).

 ## Code walkthrough